saserr/async-ops/README.md

 <summary><b>Not</b></summary>

 `Async` implements `Not` when the wrapped `Future::Output` type implements `Not`.
-The result of the logical negation is `Async<impl Future<Output = <Future::Output as Not>::Output>>`.
+The resulting type of the logical negation is `Async<impl Future<Output = <Future::Output as Not>::Output>>`.

 ```rust